bioAI-Oslo/RegDNNs/README.md

 # Regularization of Neural Networks
 Project: Exploring soft and hard constraints in artificial neural networks.
+Overarching goal: Reaching better generalization in DNNs.

 The folders *Start training*, *UMI*, *UMI RNN* and *JAX* contains testing of regularization on a simple toy problem, and learning how to use pytorch and build/train NNs.

 The folder *Regularization benchmarking* contains the actual project with comparison of regularization techniques.
 I use the network LeNet, and the datasets MNIST, CIFAR10 and CIFAR100 to do the testing.
 I test how the regularization techniques perform on test data, and visualize parts of the NN to investigate the effect of regularization.

+The folder *Jacobian Regularization* contains functionality for plotting decision boundaries.
+These boundaries take a random subsample of the 784-dimensional input space and plots a 2D plane of decision boundaries.
+Because of this it is quite limited, and will often show the wrong prediction even though the model actually makes the right prediction.
+It is useful to study the decision boundaries because we can observe how the different regularizers behave.

 ## Overview of Regularization Methods
 (With help from ChatGPT)